hoodiecrow/ConsTcl/README.md

 A quick-and-dirty input simulator, using an input buffer object to hold characters to be read.
 The `fill` method fills the buffer and sets the first character in the peek position.
-The `advance` command consumes one character from the buffer. `first` peeks at the next character to be read. `skip-ws` advances past whitespace and comments.  `unget` backs up one position and sets a given character in the peek position.
+The `advance` method consumes one character from the buffer. `first` peeks at the next character to be read. `skip-ws` advances past whitespace and comments.  `unget` backs up one position and sets a given character in the peek position.
 The `find` method looks past whitespace and comments to find a given character.
 It returns Tcl truth if it is found.